azure562/git_practice/content/blog/reference-info.md

 toc: true
 ---

-I put some links here which I find useful, hopefully you also find so.
+Here are some resources that I find useful.

 ## Style